New York Marriott Marquis: Construction

 The steel superstructure was built after the elevator core.
 Because of the heavy traffic and densely built neighborhood, there was only a small amount of space where builders could work, and materials could not be staged nearby.
 The steel beams were therefore transported from a facility in Kearny, New Jersey, and then installed immediately.
 Work typically took place on the east side of the site during afternoons, when the theaters to the west were giving matinee productions.
 After a protest in mid-1983 over the lack of minority workers at the site, the developers hired additional minority workers to comply with a UDC rule, and several women joined the then-exclusively-male project.
+Delays also ensued due to labor strikes and alleged sabotage; The Wall Street Journal quoted an anonymous source as saying that already-installed electrical wiring would be ripped out and that cement would be flushed down the toilet.
+In addition, due to threats of strikes from multiple labor unions, steel beams could not be delivered directly to the site, and workers had to pour the concrete floors on site instead of using precast concrete.

 Completion

 The Marriott Marquis was refinanced with $328.5 million from 23 lenders in January 1984.
 Marriott put up 89 percent of the equity and Portman put up the remainder.
 By then, potential guests had made at least 300,000 nights of reservations at the Marriott Marquis.
 One guest had reserved a room for the Times Square Ball drop on New Year's Eve 1999, which the guest ultimately attended.
 The Marriott chain also began negotiating with potential theater operators.
 The Marriott Marquis planned to charge $175 per room per night.
 The costs of the hotel had risen to $400 million.
 The hotel topped out at a ceremony in October 1984.
 At the ceremony, Koch praised the hotel as the "first gem in the new Times Square crown".

 In November 1984, the Nederlander Organization accepted the rights to operate the hotel's theater.
 As the hotel was being completed in mid-1985, a worker was killed after falling several stories at the site.
 Prior to the hotel's opening, the Times described the hotel as "the linchpin of an ambitious plan to redevelop Times Square", and several major organizations had booked conventions there.
 To prepare for the official opening, some "practice meals" were held in the ballroom for various charities and government agencies.
 Additionally, in 1985, Portman bought a 28.68 percent ownership stake in the hotel for $26.3 million, and he took a $375 million loan at a 12 percent interest rate.